-The consumer internal SSD market shipments recorded 34 percent growth (quarter on quarter) in the first quarter of 2021 while on an annual basis, the overall market registered remarkable 172 percent growth in Q1, a new report showed on Tuesday.
+The consumer internal SSD market shipments recorded 34 percent growth (quarter on quarter) in the first quarter of 2021.
+On an annual basis, the overall market registered remarkable 172 percent growth in Q1; a new report showed on Tuesday.

 “The internal SSD market growth is largely attributed to the increased relevance of PCs due to the extended work from home (WFH) and remote learning.
 Growing awareness about the supreme features of SSDs over traditional HDDs gave an additional boost,” said Shipra Sinha, Analyst, Industry Intelligence Group (IIG), CMR.